 - a combination of cyclophosphamide, doxorubicin, vincristine and dexamethasone (CHOP)

-- a combination of cyclophosphamide, vincristine and dexamethasone (CVP)
+- a combination of cyclophosphamide, vincristine and prednisolone (CVP)

-These are all chemotherapy drugs except dexamethasone, which is a steroid.
-You might have chlorambucil or rituximab tablets if you are fit enough to have a combination of drugs at the same time.
+These are all chemotherapy drugs except dexamethasone and prednisolone, which are steroids.
+You might have rituximab or chlorambucil tablets if you are fit enough to have a combination of drugs at the same time.